sanjeevani-25/glassmorph-calculator/README.md

 - Font: The calculator uses the "Quicksand" font from Google Fonts.
 You can change the font by modifying the `font-family` property in the CSS.
 - Colors: The calculator's background and button colors are defined by linear gradients.
 You can modify the gradient colors by changing the hexadecimal color codes in the CSS.
 - Sizes: You can adjust the size of the calculator, buttons, and input field by modifying the `width`, `height`, and `font-size` properties in the CSS.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify it according to your needs.

-## Acknowledgements

-The glassmorphism design and calculator functionality were implemented by [Sanjeevani].
-The original design inspiration and code structure may have been derived from various sources and tutorials.